octokatt/rumsford/jericho.md

 * Kosmos Soviet is a shithole
 * In the future: Blatant Plagarism, the Stunt  --> done
 * Have hidden admin rights to Taki  --> hidden shut down protocols created
-* Created Girl Friday protocol system
+* Created Girl Friday protocol system --> Now in War-crime AI Assistant